A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Related Work

 \textbf{VNE-based mapping:} Compared to DAG and SFC, the VNE scheme is better suited for service mapping in CPN environments due to its support for both fine-grained network resource allocation and arbitrary SE topologies.
-Zhang et al.~\cite{pgcnn} proposed a DRL-based QoS-aware VNE algorithm for space-air-ground-ocean integrated networks, which utilizes K-means clustering to classify each request's QoS requirements and dynamically optimizes mapping strategies for improved resource utilization.
+Zhang et al.~\cite{pgcnn} proposed a DRL-based Quality-of-Service (QoS)-aware VNE algorithm for space-air-ground-ocean integrated networks, which utilizes K-means clustering to classify each request's QoS requirements and dynamically optimizes mapping strategies for improved resource utilization.
 Geng et al.~\cite{gal} proposed GAL-VNE, which combines global reinforcement learning with local one-shot neural prediction.
 This approach globally optimizes resource allocation across requests and performs mapping efficiently at the local level.
 Guan et al.~\cite{multidimensional} addressed multidimensional resource fragmentation to optimize edge resource utilization, and proposed a fragmentation-aware bilevel VNE algorithm that enhances request acceptance and infrastructure profit.
-However, all these approaches are ultimately limited by the one-to-one node mapping constraint, which prevents the full integration of computing resources enabled by networking capabilities in CPN scenarios.
-Zhang et al.\cite{rmd} relaxed this restriction by allowing multiple virtual nodes from the same virtual network to be co-located on a single substrate node, improving mapping efficiency.
+However, these approaches remain limited as they do not explicitly leverage \SF\ co-location to pack their demands more efficiently into node capacities or localize traffic to alleviate bandwidth bottlenecks, hindering full network-enabled computing integration in CPN scenarios.
+Zhang et al.~\cite{rmd} explicitly allowed multiple virtual nodes from the same virtual network to be co-located on a single substrate node to improve mapping efficiency.
 However, as a heuristic algorithm tailored for network emulation platforms, this work is not generally applicable to CPN environments and is still prone to local optima.